Skip to content

 DxO PhotoLab has two editions: PhotoLab Essential and PhotoLab Elite.
 PhotoLab Essential costs US$139 and includes two licenses and everything most people need to manage and edit photos, including DxO’s outstanding Optics Modules.

 In contrast, DxO PhotoLab Elite costs US$229 – $90 more than DxO PhotoLab Essential.
-But critically, DxO PhotoLab Elite includes DxO PureRaw’s world-class DeepPRIME noise reduction – a feature you can buy separately for US$129.
-Read DxO PureRaw Review for more information
+But critically, DxO PhotoLab Elite includes DxO PureRaw’s world-class DeepPRIME noise reduction—a feature worth US$119 when bought separately.
+Read the DxO PureRaw Review for more information.

-In summary, DxO PhotoLab Essential is cheap for what it is, but I consider DxO PhotoLab Elite to be of better value overall.
+In summary, DxO PhotoLab Essential is excellent for its price, but I consider DxO PhotoLab Elite to be of better value overall.

 How much does DxO PhotoLab cost

 You can download a fully-featured version of DxO PhotoLab and use it free for 30 days.
 No Credit Card is required.
-Try DxO PhotoLab 7
+Try DxO PhotoLab for free

 System RequirementsWindows PCMac